What is a parent/carer partnership?

 Keeping things accessible to encourage a parent/carer partnership

-Particularly with younger children, it can be difficult for those at home to draw out information on the things their children have been up to during the day.
+Particularly with younger children, it can be difficult for those at home to draw out information on the things they have been up to during the day.
 Whilst learning journals are great for highlighting key activities, they limit the kind of interaction a parent or carer can have to just ‘seeing’.

 Key takeaways